Your Andy Warhol Specialists

 Hidden

-Jacqueline Kennedy I (Jackie I) 13 by Andy Warhol is a single portrait of President John F. Kennedy’s wife.
-This print was based on a photograph that came from the December 6, 1963 edition of Life magazine.
-The magazine featured images from President JFK’s assassination and funeral.
-Warhol used the images of Jackie Kennedy, who was iconic in her own right, to create a number of different pieces.
-This image shows a smiling Jackie, in her classic pillbox hat, sitting next to JFK prior to his death.
-The print was part of a portfolio entitled 11 Pop Artists I. Other artists featured in the portfolio were Allan D’Arcangelo, Jim Dine, Allen Jones, Gerald Laing, Roy Lichtenstein, Tom Phillips, Mel Ramos, James Rosenquist, John Wesley and Tom Wesselmann.
+Jacqueline Kennedy I (Jackie I) 13 by Andy Warhol is a single portrait of the iconic former first lady and wife of President John F. Kennedy.
+This print was based on a photograph that came from the December 6, 1963 edition of Life magazine, which featured images from President JFK’s assassination and funeral.
+Warhol used the images of Jackie Kennedy, who was iconic in her own right, to create several different pieces.
+This image shows Jackie smiling, in her classic pillbox hat, sitting next to JFK just before his shocking death.
+The Jackie I print was part of a portfolio entitled 11 Pop Artists I, which featured some of the most famous names and works of the Pop Art movement.
+Other artists featured in the portfolio were Allan D’Arcangelo, Jim Dine, Allen Jones, Gerald Laing, Roy Lichtenstein, Tom Phillips, Mel Ramos, James Rosenquist, John Wesley, and Tom Wesselmann.

 Photo credit: Jacqueline Kennedy with President John F. Kennedy, on the day of his assassination, November 22, 1963, in Dallas, Texas.
 Courtesy of Town & Country Magazine.